Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Prevented a occurrence of endless loop during minification of the `<script type="text/html">…</script>` tag contents.
+   Performed a migration to the modern C# null/not-null checks.

    =============
    DOCUMENTATION